Canon 1Ds vs Sony A7S

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds and the Sony A7S?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1Ds:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.